This post was written by Mark Linsdell of the Publicize Newsroom.

 They raised $1.1 million in seed funding last year.
 Unfortunately, the device is only currently available to order in the United Kingdom and Sweden

 The New York startup matches patients with a vast network of providers and health system options so they can choose the best care possible.
-Finding the right treatment options is often a daunting task for patients, but Quartest’s platform make it way easier.
+Finding the right treatment options is often a daunting task for patients, but Quartest’s platform makes it way easier.

 With the increasing awareness raised on World Mental Health Day, we hope that more health and wellness tech and mental health understanding comes to the fore.